exercism/website-copy/pages/terms.md

 4. We want to make Exercism an enjoyable and safe place for everyone and we will take action against users who undermine our Platform and/or our community values.

-5. The content submitted to the Platform such as Programming/Code *Solutions*, or mentoring feedback, belong to the community and are published openly under an open license.
+5. The content you submit to the Platform such as Programming/Code **Solutions**, or mentoring **Feedback**, belong to the community and are published openly under an open license.

 6. We will try to be open about how we choose to develop the Platform and how we use the data and content contained within it.